Survivor România 2022: Contestants

 The Faimoșii tribe was announced by Pro TV on December 13, 2021.
 Notable cast included former professional mixed martial artist, kickboxer and boxer Cătălin Zmărăndescu, former professional football player Robert Niță, Laura Giurcanu, the winner of Season 2 of Next Top Model and Emil Rengle the winner of Season 8 of Românii au talent.
 The Războinicii tribe was announced by Pro TV on January 10, 2022.
 Notable cast included Blaze, vlogger and finalist of Season 3 of Mireasa and Elena Matei, finalist of Season 9 of Chefi la Cuțite.

 Six contestants were added later in the game in both tribes, including Marian Drăgulescu, multiple world champion and Olympic medalist in artistic gymnastics.

+On Week 11, the sixteen remaining players merged but despite living on the same beach, tribes would still be split, competing against each other in challenges and fending for themselves, in a similar vein to the One World twist from the American version.
+On Week 13, fourteen of the fifteen remaining players were spread across two tribes of seven.
+The Războinicii and Faimoșii tribes were renamed Tigrii and Vulturii.
+Elena Chiriac and Ștefania Ștefan, the players with the best sports performances from the former tribes Faimoșii and Războinicii, determined the names and composition of the new tribes through consecutive selections.
+Due to medical intervention by production, CRBL did not attend tribe switch and later joined the tribe that lost the next Immunity Challenge: Vulturii.

+The individual phase of the game occurred with 8 players left.

+Future appearances

+Andreea Tonciu, Cătălin Zmărăndescu, Relu Pănescu, Alexandra Duli, Tiberiu "TJ Miles" Iordache, Ștefania Ștefan, Oana Ciocan and Alex Delea competed on Survivor România All Stars.
+Alex Delea, Elena Chiriac and Oana Ciocan returned on Season 4 to serve as a mentors alongside Edmond Zannidache.

 Season summary

 Episodes air three days a week.
 First episode is dedicated to Reward Challenge and Mini games, the other one is dedicated to the Immunity Challenge, Tribal Council, along with the Individual Immunity Challenge for the losing tribe.
 The last episode of each week is dedicated to second Reward Challenge and Tribal Council that decides who gets eliminated.